Omnisolver: an extensible interface to Ising spin glass solvers: Motivation and significance

 \section{Motivation and significance}

 The rapidly developing field of quantum information brings us ever closer to developing practical quantum computers.
 Currently, we are living in an era marked by the so-called Noisy Intermediate-Scale Quantum (NISQ)~\cite{preskill2018quantum} devices.
 It comes as no surprise that these machines have attracted attention from both the scientific and business communities.
 This attention results in a myriad of proposed potential applications for NISQ devices.
-One of the potential obstacles in developing quantum software, which this work aims to remedy, is the cost of testing on actual NISQ devices.
+Implementing these applications requires developing appropriate software, which comes with its own set of challenges.
+One of such potential obstacles, which this work aims to remedy, is the cost of testing on actual NISQ devices.

-The main way to cut quantum infrastructure access costs is to utilize frameworks that simulate their behavior.
+The main way to cut quantum infrastructure access costs is to utilize frameworks that simulate or approximate their behavior.
 Nonetheless, if we try this approach, we quickly run into another problem: there are multiple frameworks available, each of which can be based on different numerical algorithms.
 Here, we are concerned with one particular NISQ architecture -- the D-Wave annealer.
-The behavior of this machine can be simulated using a tensor network approach~\cite{schollwock2011density,orus2014practical}, dynamical system approach~\cite{tiunov2019annealing}, neural networks~\cite{wu2019solving} and, for sufficiently small problem sizes, through a brute-force approach~\cite{jalowiecki2021brute}.
+The behavior of this machine can be simulated using tensor networks~\cite{schollwock2011density,orus2014practical}, approximated using dynamical systems approach~\cite{tiunov2019annealing}, neural networks~\cite{wu2019solving} and, for sufficiently small problem sizes, through a brute-force approach~\cite{jalowiecki2021brute}.

 The downside of this multitude of options is that the implementations of each of these approaches have incompatible input/output APIs.
-In this work, we introduce the \texttt{omnisolver} package which, provides an extensible, unified API for Ising spin-glass solvers and the actual D-Wave annealer.
+In this work, we introduce the Omnisolver package which provides an extensible, unified API for Ising spin-glass solvers and the actual D-Wave annealer.

+The Omnisolver's core motivation lies in addressing the fragmentation and compatibility issues that can often stymie the development of quantum software.
+By providing a unified API for Ising spin-glass solvers and the D-Wave annealer, our solution presents a uniform interface to the users, allowing the development of algorithms to be performed in a more simplified, streamlined manner.

+One of the significant advantages of this approach is that it eliminates the need for developers to learn and adapt to the varied input/output APIs of different solvers or to become entwined in the technical complexities of switching between them.
+Instead, they can devote their full attention and resources to designing, implementing, and fine-tuning their algorithms, hence accelerating the overall development process.
+The ease of integration further encourages experimentation with different approaches, fostering innovation within the field.